tjoyner/ofvioletsandlicorice/chapter2.md

 "I don't understand..."
 Daniel felt embarrassed.

-"Two days ago you were there, on all fours under the hazelnut trees in our farm... like a truffle hound."
+"Two days ago you were there, on all fours under the hazelnut trees in our vineyard... like a truffle hound."

 Daniel laughed, but not so much for the posture in which he had been seen, but for the coincidence.
-He'd left the taxi driver on the road to Treiso and was on a side path, walking among willows, poplars, and mulberries, until he came upon a riverbank, always listening to the smells with his nose, and ended up in that small grove, under an abandoned farm that now turned out to be the Ginotta of the two Giacosa siblings, who were at that time his employers and the guardians of a distant tragedy.
+He'd left the taxi driver on the road to Treiso and was on a side path, walking among willows, poplars, and mulberries, until he came upon a riverbank, always listening to the smells with his nose, and ended up in that small grove, under an abandoned vineyard that now turned out to be the Ginotta of the two Giacosa siblings, who were at that time his employers and the guardians of a distant tragedy.

 "Ah, I understand," he said.